Lftobs/fastapi-file-based-router/README.md

 A powerful file-based routing system for FastAPI that automatically maps file structures to API routes with support for dynamic parameters.

+> [!INFO]
+> You can use this to fuck with your personal or a friends repo but do not push to prod :)

 ## Features

 - **Static Routes**: `routes/index.py` → `GET /`